G-Node/gnode-client-matlab/README.md

 ## Getting started

-Before using the toolbox, you need to set up MATLAB and initialize a session.
+Before using the toolbox, you should set up your MATLAB environment and initialize a session.

 ```matlab
 % Move all toolbox functions to local namespace